South Australian Railways steel carriage stock: Steamrail Victoria

 Of the new acquisitions, Oxley, Tweed, Richmond and Power Car were railed to Islington railway Workshops for refurbishment in 2012, and emerged in a variant of Victorian Railways blue and gold with white roofs to distinguish them from the broad gauge stock.
 The cars were allocated codes, respectively AK502, DCK601, DCK607 and PCK713.
 There were stored for a time at Seymour in the SRHC compound, before being used on their first tour at the start of 2016, connecting with a broad gauge train at Ararat.

-603, 604 and 605 were last seen stored around the Dimboola turntable; at some point previously, 605 had been fitted with marker lights.
+603, 604 and 605 were stored around the Dimboola turntable; at some point previously, 605 had been fitted with marker lights.

+600, 703 and 711 suffered fire damage following two arson attacks at Steamrail's Newport Workshops depot in 2015.
+600 returned to service in 2017 but 703 and 711 both remain stored as of September 2023.

+In June 2023, the Australian Locomotive and Railway Carriage Company (ALARC) sent Murraylander-liveried diesel locomotive 701 from Tailem Bend to Albury and return to transfer a number of standard gauge carriages between heritage rail operators.

+On arrival at Dimboola, the locomotive was used to organise the carriages, then proceed with the first batch to McIntyre, where BK702 was removed by N469 and transferred to South Dynon, pending gauge conversion and a return to Newport Workshops.
+The remaining carriages continued to Albury, delivering CP24-AK502-DCK601-BK604-BK603-AK500 to the yard; they were then collected by engine 42107 and railed to Goulburn for future use on The Picnic Train.
+Engine 701 then returned from Albury to Dimboola, conveying retired V/Line carriage set SN8, cars BN7-BN10-BRN34-ACN24 previously shunted from Ettamogah, and then added PCK713 and CP30 for the trip back to Tailem Bend.

+Documentation in advance of the move indicates BK605 was also to be moved as part of the transfer but this did not happen due to issues found during a trial run the previous day.

 707 Operations

 At the sale of the Ritz Rail stock, car 708 was purchased by a private individual with connections to 707 Operations.
 The car has since been classed LCK.
+Its original return to service saw a livery with red above and below the window line, and a black stripe across; the latter has since been swapped with red, matching other vehicles in the 707 Operations fleet.
+In 2022, 707 Operations purchased 783 from its private owners.

 Victorian Goldfields Railway

 Car DC783 was acquired privately and restored to service on the Victorian Goldfields Railway in 2005, named Lowanna.
 It is permitted on the V/Line network, but a note in the network service plan addenda says that it "requires a clearance assessment prior to each path approval on V/Line Network.
 Only allowed on the V/Line Network with steps removed."